EBRZ124/TIC-TAC-CPP/README.md

 ## WIP

-- Replayability - currently the game can only be played once and has to be clsoed and reopened for a new game
+- ~Replayability - currently the game can only be played once and has to be clsoed and reopened for a new game~ (Done on 08.11.2025.)

 - Volume control - a settings menu where audio levels can be adjusted